LiamDrew/Virt32/README.md

 ## Overview

-This project does two things:
+The Virt32 module provides two main features:
 1. Allocate memory in a 32-bit address space.
 We implement our own versions of malloc, calloc, and free, providing user programs with an interface to manage memory within a virtualized 32-bit address space on a 64-bit machine.

 2. Translate these 32 bit address to 64 bit address so the program user can access host machine memory from the abstraction of their 32-bit virtual address.